 Angora goats produce fibre that is long and wavy, and it grows continuously like that of sheep.
 Goats of the dairy breeds (Saanen, Nubian) have hair coats like cattle or deer that remain short.
 Other types of goat-like ferals and cashmere types grow an undercoat of short dense fine hair each autumn, and this undercoat is shed each spring.

-If an Angora goat is not shorn, its fleece becomes long and straggly, matted and uncomfortable, and it may ever drag on the ground.
-In warm weather the goat will be hot; in wet weather its fleece will become water-logged.
-In other words there is a welfare problem.
+If an Angora goat is not shorn, its fleece becomes long and straggly, matted and uncomfortable, and it may even drag on the ground.
+In warm weather the goat will be hot; in wet weather, its fleece will become water-logged.
+In other words, there is a welfare problem.
 Indeed 'double-fleeced' angora goats are the subject of many animal welfare investigations by the SPCA each year.

-As a generally rule Angora goats must be shorn at least once a year.
+As a general rule, Angora goats must be shorn twice a year.

 Shearing is a worrying time for goats, because of the stresses of mustering, yarding and the shearing process itself.
 Skilful patient handlers and shearers make it much less of an ordeal for the goats and there will be fewer cuts and better quality fleeces as a result.